Questions & Answers

 How does horsies handle unhandled exceptions?

 Section titled “How does horsies handle unhandled exceptions?”They don’t crash the worker and they don’t disappear.
+You still get your TaskError.

 Any unhandled exception inside a task is caught, wrapped into a TaskError with error_code=UNHANDLED_EXCEPTION, and stored as a normal error result.
 The worker continues processing other tasks.